ashababnoor/bigquery-previewer/README.md

 ### Basic Usage
 1. Open a `.sql` file in VS Code.
-2. The extension will automatically analyze the query (if auto-analysis settings are enabled).
+2. Click the "$(debug-start) BigQuery Previewer" button in the status bar or run the command "BigQuery Previewer: Start" from the Command Palette to activate the extension.
+3. The extension will then analyze your SQL files according to your configuration settings.
-3. View the results in the status bar (scan size, warnings, or errors).
+4. View the results in the status bar (scan size, warnings, or errors).
+5. Click on the result in the status bar to access options to pause the extension or hide the result.

+### Starting and Pausing the Extension
+- The extension starts in a paused state to avoid unnecessary API calls.
+- To start analysis: Click the "$(debug-start) BigQuery Previewer" button in the status bar or run the "BigQuery Previewer: Start" command.
+- To pause analysis: Click the "$(debug-pause) BigQuery Previewer" button or run the "BigQuery Previewer: Pause" command.
+- When paused, no automatic analysis will run, saving API calls and resources.

+### Interactive Status Bar
+- **Control Button**: Shows the current state of the extension (active or paused) and allows toggling between states.
+- **Result Display**: Shows analysis results with color coding (green text for success, yellow background for warnings, red background for errors).
+- **Result Options**: Click on any result to access a menu where you can:
+  - Pause the extension
+  - Hide the current result (until the next analysis is run)

 ### Manual Analysis
 - Run the command `BigQuery Previewer: Analyze Query` from the Command Palette (`Cmd+Shift+P` or `Ctrl+Shift+P`).
+- If the extension is paused, you'll be prompted to activate it first.
 - Customize a keyboard shortcut for frequent use.

 ### Automatic Analysis
-By default, the extension analyzes SQL files:
+When the extension is active, it analyzes SQL files:
-- When opening a SQL file
+- When opening a SQL file (if `autoRunOnOpen` is enabled)
-- When saving a SQL file
+- When saving a SQL file (if `autoRunOnSave` is enabled)
-- When making changes to a SQL file
+- When making changes to a SQL file (if `autoRunOnChange` is enabled)

 These automatic behaviors can be enabled or disabled in settings.